 Closing paragraph

-Once you are through with the body paragraph(s), you need to conclude your letter with a closing statement.
-But before that, ensure you reiterate why it’s important for the customer to heed to the letter requirements.
+Once you finish the body paragraph(s), you need to conclude your letter with a closing statement.
+But before that, ensure you reiterate why it’s essential for the customer to heed the letter requirements.
 To be more professional, you can apologize for any inconvenience that may be caused in the due process.
-Then, add your name, your official signature, and title.
+Then, add your name, your official signature, and your title.

 Payment Reminder Email Sample